memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

   * **node update/deletion events** since they occur very rarely - although we have prepared a codebase to easily integrate them.
   * **edge deletion** events
-  * **time projection** embedding calculation and **identity** embedding calculation since author mentions they perform very poorly on all datasets - although it is trivial to add new layer
+  * **time projection** embedding calculation and **identity** embedding calculation since author mentions they perform very poorly on all datasets - although it is trivial to add a new layer

 Feel free to open an **[GitHub issue](https://github.com/memgraph/mage/issues)** or start discussion on **[Discord](https://discord.gg/memgraph)** if you want to speed up development.